Before a hearing is held

 Common bundle of documents

 The common bundle of documents contains documents that will be referred to by witnesses in their evidence or referred to in submissions.
-Please note you cannot include documents "just in case".
+Please note you should not include documents "just in case".

 You and the other party must work together to create a common bundle of documents.
 A judge may also ask you and the other party to agree on and file a chronology (a list of everything that happened in date order from the earliest to the most recent).